santadev/NextSelectionHistorty/README.md

 After scene is opened or closed it creates file 'scene_name - [SelectionHistory]' near it.

 It is deep improvement of this free asset for Unity3D by 'Staggart Creations': https://assetstore.unity.com/packages/tools/utilities/selection-history-184204
-All copyright goes to them!
+All copyrights goes to them!

 Improved using Qwen AI: https://chat.qwen.ai/